1. Why is a new elementary school needed?

-20. How is this levy different than the one we passed last year?
+20. How is this levy different than the one we passed in November 2017?

-Last year we passed the renewal of a 5-year emergency operating levy, which supports district operations and did not increase taxes for our community.
-The levy that is on the ballot for November 2018 is a bond issue for a new elementary school.
+In November 2017 we passed the renewal of a 5-year emergency operating levy, which supports district operations and did not increase taxes for our community.
+The levy that is on the ballot for May 2019 is a bond issue for a new elementary school.
 Passing this levy will allow us to replace aging facilities and create a 21st century learning environment for our elementary school students in grades Pre-K through 5.

 21. We’re hearing about multiple levies.
 What is actually planned?